splicebox/MntJULiP/README.md

 ## MntJULiP ##

-MntJULiP comprehensively and accurately quantifies splicing differences at intron level from collections of RNA-seq data.
+MntJULiP is a method for comprehensively and accurately quantifies splicing differences at intron level from collections of RNA-seq data.

 Described in:

 Yang G, Sabunciyan S, and Florea L (2021).
 Comprehensive and scalable quantification of splicing differences with MntJULiP. *Submitted.*

+Data described in the article can be found [here](http://ccb.jhu.edu/software/MntJULiP/).
+Supplementary [scripts](https://github.com/splicebox/MntJULiP/blob/master/MntJULiP_scripts.tar.gz) are provided with this distribution.

 ```
 Copyright (C) 2019-2021, and GNU GPL v3.0, by Guangyu Yang, Liliana Florea
 ```

-Data described in the article can be found [here](http://ccb.jhu.edu/software/MntJULiP/).
-Supplementary [scripts](https://github.com/splicebox/MntJULiP/blob/master/MntJULiP_scripts.tar.gz) are provided with this distribution.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.